Call your members of Congress today to tell them to STOP Trump’s sabotaging of the ACA: House – 202.225.3121 Senate – 202.224.3121

 President Trump and congressional Republicans are sabotaging the ACA marketplace

 Forecasts of a positive 2018 for the ACA marketplace have been cast into doubt by deliberate efforts by the administration to sow uncertainty.
 Most significant are the Trump administration’s threats to withhold billions of dollars in required payments to insurers—known as cost sharing reduction (CSR) payments—and to undermine enforcement of the individual mandate.
 By reducing insurers’ funding and creating a costlier risk pool, these two issues alone could raise premiums almost 35 percent.
 There is also a question of whether the Trump administration will vigorously conduct outreach this year so that people know when and how to obtain coverage through the ACA marketplace, as well as the concern that Congress will pass an ACA repeal bill that devastates the individual insurance market.
 All this uncertainty has real consequences, as some issuers will choose to leave the market and others will increase prices to account for the possibility that these threats are carried out.
-The Center for American Progress has estimated that Trump’s uncertainty rate hike could cost people up to $1,000 next year in increased premiums.
-And as proposed rates are being filed, it’s clear that sabotage efforts are driving up prices.
+The Center for American Progress has estimated that the Trump premium tax, namely the premium increase from efforts by Trump to sabotage the ACA, could increase premiums up to $2,500 next year.
+And as proposed rates have been filed, it’s clear that sabotage efforts are driving up prices.

 Sabotage is carried out through two principle means: policy changes that hurt the ACA marketplace and threats by policymakers to inflict further damage to the market in order to scare away insurers and drive up prices.